-The Investment Committee's Charter requires it to oversee the processes which govern the investment of money of the Scheme for which Australian Ethical Investment Limited is the Responsible Entity.
+The Investment Committee's Charter requires it to oversight the processes which govern the investment of money of the Scheme for which Australian Ethical Investment Limited is the responsible entity.
 The Investment Committee bears primary responsibility for the oversight of processes for the management of the above financial risks.
 It meets on a regular basis to analyse financial risk exposure and to evaluate management strategies in the context of the most recent economic conditions and forecasts.

-(c)(i) Market risk
+(c) Market risk

-Market risk is the risk that the fair value of future cash flows or a financial instrument will fluctuate because of changes in market prices.
+Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: foreign exchange (currency risk), market interest rates (interest rate risk) and market prices (price risk).
-The Investment Manager manages the financial risks relating to the operations of the Scheme in accordance with an investment mandate set out in accordance with the Scheme's Constitution and Product Disclosure Statement.
-The Scheme's investment mandate is to invest in a diversified portfolio of international listed stocks and it may also invest in derivative instruments such as futures and options.
+The Scheme manages this risk via outsourcing its investment management; the Investment Manager manages the financial risks relating to the operations of the Scheme in accordance with an investment mandate set out in accordance with the Scheme's Constitution and Product Disclosure Statement.
+The Scheme's investment mandate is to invest in a diversified portfolio of stocks listed on the ASX and it may also invest in derivative instruments such as futures and options.
 There has been no change to the Scheme's exposure to market risks or the manner in which it manages and measures the risk.

-(c)(ii) Foreign currency risk management
+(c)(i) Foreign currency risk management